ilabcode/pyhgf/docs/source/notebooks/2-Continuous_HGF.md

 The two-level and three-level Hierarchical Gaussian Filter for continuous inputs.
 ```

-Here, we will use the continuous HGF to predict the the exchange rate of the US Dollar to the Swiss Franc during much of 2010 and 2011 (we use this time series as it is a classical example in the [Matlab toolbox)](https://github.com/translationalneuromodeling/tapas/blob/master/HGF/README.md).
+Here, we will use the continuous HGF to predict the exchange rate of the US Dollar to the Swiss Franc during much of 2010 and 2011 (we use this time series as it is a classical example in the [Matlab toolbox)](https://github.com/translationalneuromodeling/tapas/blob/master/HGF/README.md).

 ```{code-cell} ipython3
 timeserie = load_data("continuous")